RFA Sea Centurion: Description

-Sea Centurion/Ark Forwarder is the lead ship of what was planned as a class of five vehicle carriers of 21,104 gross tons, although only three were built due to financial problems at the shipyard.
+Sea Centurion is the lead ship of what was planned as a class of five vehicle carriers of 21,104 gross tons, although only three were built due to financial problems at the shipyard.
 She is 185.4 m long and powered by four 8-cylinder Sulzer diesels.
 She has 2700 lane metres of roll-on/roll-off capacity.

 History

 Stena Ro-Ro ordered five ships from Società Esercizio Cantieri (SEC) at Viareggio in Tuscany, with ships 2 and 3 earmarked for charter to the British Ministry of Defence.
 Problems soon arose as the shipyard was too small and had to build the ships in three sections in different locations.
-Prolonged delays led to the Turkish operator UND walking away from the first ship, the Stena Ausonia, which was delivered to the British in October 1998 as the Sea Centurion.
+Prolonged delays led to the Turkish operator UND walking away from the first ship, the Stena Ausonia (launched July 1997 as Stena Ausonia, later renamed Und Ege), which was delivered to the British in October 1998 as the Sea Centurion.
 Then SEC entered bankruptcy with the second ship, Sea Chieftain, 50% complete and the third, Transmed's Aronte had been launched.
 The British walked away from the Sea Chieftain and extended an existing charter on RFA Sea Crusader instead.
 Ships 2 and 3 were eventually completed after going through several shipyards and are now serving Stena as Stena Freighter and Stena Carrier on the Sweden-Germany route.
 Ships 4 and 5 were started but never completed.

 After leaving RFA service the Sea Centurion became the Mont Ventoux in December 2002, the Stena Forwarder in August 2005 and the Ark Forwarder in February 2007.
+She was renamed Wilhelmsborg in May 2015, Ark Forwarder (again) in May 2016 and MSC Bridge in May 2018.

 As of 2014 she is serving the Genoa-Palermo route for Stena under a Cypriot flag, homeported in Limassol.

+As of 2026 she is actively sailing in the Mediterranean Sea as MSC Bridge under the flag of Cyprus.